amphreyomosh/GLAD_GPT/DEPLOYMENT.md

 - Check server logs for detailed error messages
 - Ensure CORS_ORIGIN in Render matches your Vercel domain
 - Redeploy Vercel after changing environment variables

+### "Failed to validate chat attempts" or "Invalid or expired Firebase ID token"
+- **CRITICAL:** Firebase Admin credentials are missing in Render
+- **Solution:** Add Firebase service account credentials to Render (see Firebase Admin Credentials section above)
+- This is required for the server to validate Firebase authentication tokens

 ### "Firebase: Error (auth/admin-restricted-operation)"
 - **Most Common Cause:** Anonymous authentication is NOT enabled in Firebase Console